Wildfires kill 8, burn a quarter-million acres in California

 Firefighters worked overnight to build lines to control the biggest of the fires, the Carr Fire in Shasta County, about 150 miles north of Sacramento, which started July 23, according to the California Department of Forestry and Fire Protection, or Cal Fire.

-Shifting winds, dry timber and other fuels hampered crews fighting the fire, which had charred almost 100,000 acres at and around Redding, a city of 91,000 people.
-Cal Fire said the blaze had destroyed almost 1,000 structures by Monday — three-quarters of them homes.
+Shifting winds, dry timber and other fuels hampered crews fighting the fire, which had charred more than 103,000 acres at and around Redding, a city of 91,000 people.
+Cal Fire said the blaze had destroyed more than 800 homes by Monday evening, along with more than 300 other structures.

 West Coast continues to battle wildfiresJul.30.201801:37